How to write a business case

 As you have seen in this article, there’s several important bits of information which goes into a business case.
 Don’t spend unnecessary time though adding information which isn’t required.
 Your project sponsor will have to read your business case before they approve it, and you don’t want to make their job any harder than it already is!

-There’s several things you can use to check whether your business case is adequate or not.
-Here’s a checklist of 10 questions to ask yourself before you submit your business case to your sponsor for approval:
+There are several things you can use to check whether your business case is adequate or not.
+Here’s a checklist of 13 questions to ask yourself before you submit your business case to your sponsor for approval:

-- Have the reasons for the project been specified and are they consistent with any corporate strategies?
+- Are the reasons for the project consistent with the corporate, portfolio or programme management strategies?

 - Are the benefits clearly identified and justified?